Level/level-ttl/README.md

 })
 ```

 Of course, a scan takes some resources, particularly on a data store that makes heavy use of TTLs.
 If you don't require high accuracy for actual deletions then you can increase the `'checkFrequency'`.
 Note though that a scan only involves invoking a LevelUP ReadStream that returns *only the entries due to expire*, so it doesn't have to manually check through all entries with a TTL.
-So it may be best to not do too much tuning until you have you have something worth tuning.
+As usual, it's best to not do too much tuning until you have you have something worth tuning!

 ## Licence